rmorshea/purly/README.md

     str,
     # Any arbitrary string.
     {'ref': str},
-    # An object where the key "ref" refers to the "data-purly-model" attribute.
+    # An object where the key "ref" refers to the "key" attribute.
     ...
   ]
   attributes: {
-    'data-purly-model': id,
+    'key': id,
     # The id that uniquely identifies this Element.
     'attr': value,
     # Map any attribute name to any JSON serializable value.